onaio/help/faqs/_posts/2014-09-23-import-data.md

 Using **Import CSV** to upload data is a great way to add form records in bulk or make edits using spreadsheet software rather than Ona's web interface.
 The safest way to do this is working from a CSV file downloaded from Ona.
 Here's the step by step process:

 1. Make sure data already exists on the form you want to upload data to.
-You can do this through Enketo webforms or ODK Collect.
-Make sure every question has an answer.
+You can do this by adding a submisssion through Enketo webforms or ODK Collect.
+Make sure every question has an answer so you have an idea of what new data should look like.

 2. Download a CSV of the data using the download CSV dropdown option on the data view page.